SillyDev2026/NexusDataStore/README.md

 ## Buffer

-Default and recommended:
+Default and recommended for v1.8.4:

 ```lua
 StorageMode = "Buffer"
 ```

-Supports compressed DataTemplate storage and the supported Roblox datatypes listed below.
+This enables the candidate selection system including SchemaBuffer.

 ## Table